 Using the Paste command

-- 1. Select the location where you want the paste to occur. - Choose Edit | Paste or <Ctrl + V>.
+- 1. Select the location where you want the paste to occur. - 2.
+Choose Edit | Paste from the menu or <Ctrl + V>.
 The object on the clipboard will replace the selected object.

 Using the Paste Insert After command